DeepLabCut/DeepLabCut/_sources/docs/installation.md

 ### Pro Tips:

+More [installation ProTips](installTips) are also available.

 If you ever want to update your DLC, just run `pip install --upgrade deeplabcut` once you are inside your env.
 If you want to use a specific release, then you need to specify the version you want, such as `pip install deeplabcut==2.2`.
 Once installed, you can check the version by running `import deeplabcut` `deeplabcut.__version__`.
 Don't be afraid to update, DLC is backwards compatible with your 2.0+ projects and performance continues to get better and new features are added nearly monthly.

 Here are some conda environment management tips: https://kapeli.com/cheat_sheets/Conda.docset/Contents/Resources/Documents/index

 **Pro Tip:** If you want to modify code and then test it, you can use our provided testscripts.
 This would mean you need to be up-to-date with the latest GitHub-based code though!
-Please see [here](https://github.com/DeepLabCut/DeepLabCut/wiki/How-to-use-the-latest-GitHub-code) on how to get the latest GitHub code, and how to test your installation by following this video: https://www.youtube.com/watch?v=IOWtKn3l33s
+Please see [here](installTips) on how to get the latest GitHub code, and how to test your installation by following this video: https://www.youtube.com/watch?v=IOWtKn3l33s.

 ### Creating your own customized conda env (recommended route for Linux: Ubuntu, CentOS, Mint, etc.)